-CAR SUDDENLY PULLS ONTO ROAD CAUSES CRASH – DRIVER AT FAULT
+CAR SUDDENLY PULLS ONTO ROAD CAUSED CRASH – DRIVER AT FAULT

 Our lawyers frequently get cases where a car suddenly pulls out from a parking lot or driveway onto a road.
 The car that pulled out will sometimes crash into our client, or it may cause our client to crash into them.
 MN law requires a car entering a road to yield to oncoming traffic.
-If a driver pulls out from a parking lot or driveway and causes an accident, that driver is responsible.
+When a driver pulls out from a parking lot or driveway and causes an accident, that driver is responsible.

 DRIVER DIDN’T LOOK OR WAS DISTRACTED

 Most of these accidents happen because the driver pulling out looks to their right and then doesn’t see the car coming from their left.
-However, these crashes also occur because the driver was distracted.
+However, many crashes also occur because the driver was distracted.
 The driver might be on the phone or adjusting their radio.
 Fortunately, the driver who caused the crash will usually admit it.
-However, sometimes they will claim our client was driving too fast or should have seem them and avoided the crash.
+However, sometimes they claim our client was driving too fast or should have seem them and avoided the crash.
 Our car accident lawyers have experience proving the other driver’s fault in these cases.

 INJURED FROM CAR CRASH